I Was in the Navy You Know

 On to the Falklands!

-My family almost moved there in the late seventies as my dad worked for the company – Southern Ships Stores – that owned most of the fisheries there.
-We used to call the people that lived there Bennies after Benny from Crossroads until, one day, we weren’t allowed to call them that any more because someone noticed that it was derogatory.
-So we called them Stills (because they were still Bennies).
-I coulda been a Benny!
+We used to call the people who lived in the Falklands Bennies after Benny from Crossroads until one day we weren’t allowed to call them that any more because someone noticed that it was rude.
+So we called them Stills (because they were still Bennies) instead.
+I could’ve been a Benny!

 Port Stanley, the capital of The Falklands, had four pubs and they all sold the same cans of Penguin Ale.
 It was not uncommon to get banned from a pub in Port Stanley and, indeed, on one night I got banned from all four of them.
 I forget why but I imagine it was something to do with having too much Penguin Ale.

 And here’s us having dinner.
-For some reason that I don’t quite remember, I wasn’t drinking at the time but everyone else was pished as a fart.
+For some reason, I wasn’t drinking at the time but everyone else was pished as a fart.
+The dude opposite me (don’t remember his name) had just turned sixteen — impossibly young to us eighteen-year-olds!

-And here’s me sitting on my bunk.
+And here’s me sitting on my pit.

-Also, every now and again, we would actually fire the thing at a practice target.
+Every now and again, we would actually fire the thing at a practice target.
+A brave pilot would tow a target on a wire and we’d hear

 “Alarm aircraft!
 Bearing: Red nine-zero!
 Elevation two-two!”